Climate of Triton: Haze

 As with the atmospheres of Pluto and Titan, Triton's atmosphere supports layers of organic atmospheric haze.
-The haze is relatively sparse; Triton's atmosphere is about as hazy as the Martian atmosphere when there are no dust storms are in progress.
+The haze is sparse; Triton's atmosphere is about as hazy as the Martian atmosphere when there are no dust storms are in progress.

 The haze primarily occurs in Triton's lower atmosphere, extending up to ~30 km above Triton's surface, though possibly extending further, due to Voyager 2s detection limitations.
 The haze is likely formed by the action of ultraviolet light on atmospheric methane and nitrogen, and may be influenced by the presence of carbon monoxide the condensation of hydrocarbon ice.
 The resulting material aggregates into particles about 100–200 nm in size, largely composed of a variety of hydrocarbons and nitriles termed tholins.
 Despite the broad similarities between the atmospheres of Triton and Pluto in composition and pressure, models of haze formation indicate that the atmospheric haze on Triton significantly differs from the atmospheric haze of Pluto.
 This may be due to Triton's lower atmosphere being significantly colder than Pluto's atmosphere by 20–40K, alongside differences in methane abundance in the upper atmospheres of each.